 4. Sénanque Abbey

 One of the real highlights of the Provence region that you won’t want to miss is Sénanque Abbey near Gordes.
-Not only is this Cistercian abbey from the 12th century a significant historical landmark, it’s also a captivating one.
+Not only is this Cistercian abbey from the 12th century a significant historical landmark but it’s also a captivating one.
 This is because the abbey is bordered by lavender fields which, when in bloom during summer, are just magical.
-The resident monks support the abbey by harvesting the lavender and also sell honey.
-Before enjoying this scenery though, you’ll want to take a tour of the active abbey.
-Walking through Sénanque Abbey you’ll get to visit the church, the cloister, and other rooms which have hardly changed for centuries.
+The resident monks support the abbey by harvesting the lavender and selling honey.
+Before enjoying this scenery, though, you’ll want to take a tour of the active abbey.
+You’ll get to visit the church, the cloister, and other rooms that have hardly changed for centuries.

 Getting there: With no public transport options, the only way to get from Marseille to Senanque Abbey is by car.

-Getting there: Shuttle buses run from Marseille to Cassis roughly every two hours, the journey takes around 40 minutes.
-To be shown around town though you’ll want to go on a guided tour.
+Getting there: Shuttle buses run from Marseille to Cassis roughly every two hours, the journey taking around 40 minutes.
+To be shown around town, though, you’ll want to go on a guided tour.

 6. Frioul Islands

-Exploring Marseille you’re bound to have spotted the Frioul Islands just off the coast.
-There are four islands which make up the Frioul archipelago, but the most popular is the smallest of them: If.
+Exploring Marseille, you’re bound to have spotted the Frioul Islands just off the coast.
+There are four islands that make up the Frioul archipelago, but the most popular is the smallest of them: If.
 If is home to the infamous Château d’If, a fortress-turned-prison that is featured in the well-known novel The Count of Monte Cristo.
-But there are things to see on the other islands as well, particularly the connected islands of Ratonneau and Pomègues.
-On Ratonneau you’ll find beaches, bars, and restaurants which make it perfect if you want to take it easy, whereas Pomègues features unspoiled nature that suits those looking for somewhere to go hiking.
+There are things to see on the other islands as well, particularly the connected islands of Ratonneau and Pomègues.
+On Ratonneau, you’ll find beaches, bars, and restaurants, which make it perfect if you want to take it easy.
+Pomègues, on the other hand, features unspoiled nature that suits those looking for somewhere to go hiking.

-Getting there: Ferries leave Marseille for Ratonneau and Château d’If about every hour and take about 30 minutes to get there.
+Getting there: Ferries leave Marseille for Ratonneau and Château d’If about every hour and take about 30 minutes.

 A great choice for a day trip in this part of France is the wonderfully preserved city of Avignon.
 Sitting along the banks of the Rhône River and surrounded by city walls, Avignon is a delightful place to explore.
-It’s best to begin with the city’s most important landmark, the Palais des Papes where the Pope of the Catholic Church lived during the 14th century.
-Nearby you’ll find Avignon Cathedral and its glamorous interior which is well worth a look.
-Up behind the cathedral lies Jardin des doms, a hilltop park which provides some great views over the city and the riverfront.
-But for a great view back to Avignon it’s best to walk out onto the Pont d’Avignon, an incomplete medieval bridge that lets you see the city in all its glory.
+It’s best to begin with the city’s most important landmark, the Palais des Papes, where the Pope lived during the 14th century.
+Nearby, you’ll find Avignon Cathedral and its glamorous interior, which is well worth a look.
+Behind the cathedral lies Jardin des doms, a hilltop park that provides some great views over the city and the riverfront.
+For a great view back to Avignon, it’s best to walk onto the Pont d’Avignon, an incomplete medieval bridge that lets you see the city in all its glory.
 Otherwise, you can take your pick of various palace museums or simply wander the quaint streets.

-Getting there: Avignon is one of the easy train trips from Marseille with frequent trains making the 35 minute trip.
-If you want to visit other places alongside Avignon though, it’s best to take an organized tour.
+Getting there: Avignon is an easy train trip from Marseille, with frequent trains making the 35-minute trip.
+If you want to visit other places alongside Avignon, though, it’s best to take an organized tour.

 Even though it’s popular among the rich and famous, Saint-Tropez is one of the best places to visit in France for any kind of traveler.
 Saint-Tropez lies on the French Riviera and boasts yachts, beaches, bars, and more yachts, which you can spend plenty of time admiring by the waterfront.
-But the town does have attractions as well, even beyond the famous beaches of Plage de Pampelonne and Plage de Tahiti.
-You can see some fantastic Post-Impressionist artwork at the Musée de l’Annonciade, from a time when the town was crawling with artists instead of socialites.
-For seaside views, head over to the impressive Citadel of Saint-Tropez which houses the local maritime museum and a lookout from atop its defenses.
+The town has attractions as well, even beyond the famous beaches of Plage de Pampelonne and Plage de Tahiti.
+You can see some fantastic Postimpressionist artwork at the Musée de l’Annonciade, from a time when the town was crawling with artists instead of socialites.
+For seaside views, head over to the impressive Citadel of Saint-Tropez, which houses the local maritime museum and a lookout from atop its defenses.

-Getting there: Unfortunately there are no public transport connections with Saint-Tropez from Marseille so you’ll need your own wheels to get there.
+Getting there: Unfortunately, there are no public transport connections for Saint-Tropez from Marseille, so you’ll need your own wheels to get there.

-Getting there: There are regular trains which will get you from Marseille to Monaco, but they take around 3 ½ hours.
+Getting there: There are regular trains that will get you from Marseille to Monaco, but they take around 3.5 hours.
 A better use of your time may be to go with a guided tour as driving is considerably quicker.

 10. Verdon Gorge

-For the chance to see some stunning ancient Roman monuments in the South of France make your way to the wonderful city of Nimes.
+For the chance to see some stunning ancient Roman monuments in the South of France, make your way to the wonderful city of Nimes.
 This city in the Occitanie region is loaded with history, which you’ll see immediately if you start at the Nimes Arena.
-This large, double-storey amphitheater is in phenomenal shape for a structure that’s almost 2000 years old.
-Next, take a wander through its narrow pedestrian streets to reach the Maison Carrée, an ancient Roman temple.
-From there follow the nearby canal to the lovely Jardins de la Fontaine park with its elegant fountain.
+This large, double-story amphitheater is in phenomenal shape for a structure that’s almost 2,000 years old.
+Next, take a wander through narrow pedestrian streets to reach the Maison Carrée, an ancient Roman temple.
+From there, follow the nearby canal to the lovely Jardins de la Fontaine park with its elegant fountain.
 The park also holds the ruins of the Temple to Diana and paths that lead to the hilltop Tour Magne, a tower with superb views across the city.

 Of the many pretty towns along the coastline of the French Riviera, Èze is one that’s criminally underrated.
-Nestled between Nice and Monaco it is understandable that the town is overlooked, but those who skip it are missing out.
-Start in the town’s medieval village up in the hills, where you can walk down cobblestone lanes and past old-fashioned stone houses.
-Then head upwards to the Point de Vue where you’ll enjoy stellar views of the coast that make all that up-hill walking worth it.
-One of the oldest buildings, and an icon of Éze, is the Chapelle de la Sainte Croix which dates back to the 1300s.
+Nestled as it is between Nice and Monaco, it is understandable that the town is overlooked, but those who skip it are missing out.
+Start in the town’s medieval village, where you can walk down cobblestone lanes and past stone houses.
+Then head up to the Point de Vue, where you’ll enjoy stellar views of the coast that make all that uphill walking worth it.
+One of the oldest buildings, and an icon of Éze, is the Chapelle de la Sainte Croix, which dates back to the 1300s.
 Finish the day by venturing down to Èze-sur-Mer by the water, and relax at the Plage de la Baie beach.

-Getting there: To reach Éze from Marseille you’ll need to take a train to Nice and connect from there.
-The trip will take around 3 ½ hours with trains going every hour.
+Getting there: To reach Éze from Marseille, you’ll need to take a train to Nice and connect from there.
+The trip takes around 3.5 hours, with trains going every hour.
 A quicker option that includes other places along the French Riviera is to go with an organized tour.

-Another of the smaller destinations in this part of France is the city of Arles which is known as a source of inspiration for Vincent Van Gogh.
-But Arles was also a major Roman city and is home to several major Roman landmarks, including the Arles Amphitheatre which is still used today.
-Elsewhere in town there’s the Alyscamps, a Roman necropolis with ruins of the large cemetery, and the Musée de l’Arles Antique, which is full of ancient artifacts.
-As for Van Gogh, there’s the Fondation Vincent van Gogh Arles which celebrates art inspired by the Dutch painter.
+Another of the smaller destinations in this part of France is the city of Arles, known as a source of inspiration for Vincent van Gogh.
+Arles was also a major Roman city and is home to several major Roman landmarks, including the Arles Amphitheatre, which is still used today.
+Elsewhere in town, there’s the Alyscamps, a Roman necropolis, and the Musée de l’Arles Antique, which is full of ancient artifacts.
+As for van Gogh, there’s the Fondation Vincent van Gogh Arles, which celebrates art inspired by the Dutch painter.
 Arles also boasts plenty of Gothic and Romanesque architecture like the Church of St. Trophime, the Montmajour Abbey, and other buildings found on the main square of Place de la République.

 You should now have plenty of day trip ideas from Marseille to get you started.
-It’s safe to say that there is a lot to see in the South of France, plenty of which is easily within reach.
+It’s safe to say that there is a lot to see in the South of France, and plenty within easy reach.